Taseko Mines

 Taseko Mines Limited is a mid-tier copper producer located in British Columbia, Canada.
 It operates Gibraltar Mine, the second largest open-pit copper mine in Canada, and is in the planning stages for several other mines including the Prosperity Mine, Harmony, and Aley.
 All production is sold at non-hedged market based prices.
-The market capitalization currently is roughly 740 million dollars.
+The market capitalization is currently roughly 740 million dollars.